Snooze and Strengthen: Sleep’s Influence on Immune System Function

 • Sufficient and high-quality sleep plays a vital role in the body’s ability to fight diseases by rejuvenating the body, aiding in cellular repair processes, and increasing levels of proteins that boost immunity.

-• Following proper sleep hygiene practices, such as prioritising regular and restful periods of rest, establishing bedtime routines, and adhering to sleep hygiene principles, can help alleviate the negative impact of sleep deprivation on the immune system and strengthen the body’s defences against infectious diseases and chronic conditions.
+• Following proper practices, such as prioritising regular and restful periods of rest, establishing bedtime routines, and adhering to sleep hygiene principles, can help alleviate the negative impact of sleep deprivation on the immune system and strengthen the body’s defences against infectious diseases and chronic conditions.

 Importance of Sleep for Overall Health